≡ Menu

 Appearance

-The Shiba is a strong, muscular dog with a compact body structure.
-In many ways, he reminds you of a smaller version of the Akita, the most famous Japanese breed of dog.
+The Shiba is a robust and muscular dog with a compact body structure.
+In many ways, he reminds you of a smaller version of the Akita, the most famous Japanese dog breed.

-He has a fox-like look about him and moves with the smoothness of a cat.
-His eyes are dark and small and ears perked up.
-He has a high set curled tail, much like a Spitz breed.
+He has a fox-like look and moves with a cat’s smoothness.
+His eyes are dark and small, and his ears perked up.
+He has a high-set curled tail, much like a Spitz breed.

 Coat

 The Shiba has a thick double coat with a soft undercoat and a coarse topcoat.
-The coat colors can be Black and Tan, Orange-Red, Sesame or Urajiro.
+The coat colors include Black and Tan, Orange-Red, Sesame, or Urajiro.
 His coat is smooth and shiny and a big part of his appeal.

 Grooming

 The Shiba Inu does not require much grooming.
-Just give his coat a good brushing once a week and give him a bath once a month.
-This is a low maintenance pet unlike some of the other small breeds we know.
+Just give his coat a good brushing once a week and bathe him once a month.
+This is a low-maintenance pet, unlike some other small breeds we know.

 Personality and Temperament

 The Shiba Inu Dog Breed is suspicious by nature.
-While they are loyal to their owners, they are suspicious of strangers and are always on an alert.
+While loyal to their owners, they are wary of strangers and always alert.
 He has a powerful bark, which can go a great distance.

-You can trust your Inu to let out that fearsome “Shiba Scream” should be notice a burglar or an armed intruder approaching your house.
-He is bold and fearless and does not hesitate to take on humans or dogs that are much bigger than him in size.
+You can trust your Inu to let out that the fearsome “Shiba Scream” should be noticed by a burglar or an armed intruder approaching your house.
+He is bold and fearless and does not hesitate to take on humans or dogs much more significant than him.

-Always have him on leash when you take him out for a walk.
-Otherwise he will just make a run for it.
+Shiba Inu tend to be escape artists…The call of the wild often attracts this intelligent, independent dog.
+You can’t trust him not to jump over the fence or escape by digging underneath it.
+It would be best always to have him on a leash when you take him out for a walk.
+Otherwise, he will make a run for it.
 And he is fast!

-The Shiba Inu is a healthy breed of dog.
+Shiba Inu is a healthy breed of dog.
 Like all small breeds, he has an excellent life expectancy of 12 to 16 years.
 That’s pretty good in dog years.
-But like all dog breeds even the Inu is prone to vulnerable to certain health issues.
+But like all dog breeds, even the Inu is vulnerable to specific health issues.

 This is not to say

-That every Shiba Inu will get any or all of health problems listed below, but as a dog owner, you should be aware of them.
-The Shiba Inu is susceptible to the following health issues…
+Every Shiba Inu will get any or all of the health problems listed below, but as a dog owner, you should be aware of them.
+Shiba Inu is susceptible to the following health issues…

-The vet bills these days can be quite high.
-Which is why, we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.
+Fortunately, none of these health issues are life-threatening by any chance.
+But these are recurring problems, so their treatment can be expensive.
+As you know, vet bills these days can be pretty high.
+This is why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost to purchase a pet insurance policy for your new animal.

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?